yochannah/omgscience/_posts/2019-09-04-mental-models-fifteen-interviews-in.md

 4. While many people added a few cards, mostly people didn't feel the need to add much.
 The model we started with seems to be reasonably complete.
 5. I'm glad I decided to alternate the order of tasks A and B - one participant worried that the ordering had affected their performance, and I think it possibly does as well.
 6. Some other possible codes: some people made clusters of related things, some people made hierarchic piles, and some people made trees of data.
 7. Some card values were too generic to be clear to most people - e.g. "name", "accession".
 Others were potentially applicable to many different places - e.g. "length", "molecular weight".

-## Some todos for these tasks while I remember

-- possible code